nicholas-long/markdown-raw-files-to-zettelkasten-conversion/zet/20221024210849/README.md

 - happened to 20221013221136
 - should not be duplicates at all
 - fixed the bug where duplicate links start multiplying
+- added code to scanrefs to check for duplicates
+- added check to zetcmd enrich to enrich docs with duplicate links
+  - enrich single already removed duplicates if it is used

 ```
 ```